Air Fryer Chicken Wings

 • Fit More Wings: If you stand some of the wings up along the sides of the air fryer, you can fit more inside.
 Drums work best for this, standing straight-up on the thicker end.

-• Try Baking Powder: This has long been a “secret” for being nice, crispy fried chicken!
+• Try Baking Powder: This has long been a “secret” for making nice, crispy fried chicken!
 Just add about a teaspoon of baking powder to your seasoning mixture.
 It will help the chicken cook up extra-crispy and golden brown.

 • Pat the Wings Dry: For extra crispy wings, pat them dry with paper towels before seasoning.
 Removing moisture helps them crisp up beautifully in the air fryer.